News

 International tech

-Apple has hinted at a major update to Siri ahead of WWDC… Content originally published on The Tech Portal - Global technology news, latest gadget news and breaking tech news.
+Meta is said to be in talks to invest in Kunal Shah-led… Content originally published on The Tech Portal - Global technology news, latest gadget news and breaking tech news.

 thetechportal.com